Wound bed preparation: Wound assessment

 Unfortunately, universal agreement as regards the precise mechanisms of how this should be accomplished is yet to be agreed.

-Debridement, moisture and bacterial balance
+Debridement

 Debridement is an essential element of effective wound care.
 Although this view is deeply rooted in practice it is nonetheless based on empirical observation.
-Bradley et al. have stated that it is “unclear whether wound debridement is a beneficial process that expedites healing”.
+Bradley et al. have stated that it is "unclear whether wound debridement is a beneficial process that expedites healing".
 Despite this confusing situation, current recommendation favours regular debridement.
 It is thought that even in an immune compromised patient debridement can assist in establishing a favourable balance of the wound bioburden.

 Moisture balance

 Establishing a moisture balance beneficial to the wound bed is another prerequisite of care.
 The natural response to injury is inflammation typified by the local expression of histamine and bradykinin and leading to vasodilation of the vessels that are in relative close proximity to the site of injury.
 As serum based fluid moves out of the vessels into the interstitial spaces the resultant soft tissue oedema manifests on the wound surface as exudate.
 In the chronic wound this exudate contains a surfeit of proteolytic enzymes and other components not seen in acute wounds and these compounds have a corrosive effect on the wound bed and surrounding peri-wound skin.
 The application of dressings, topical negative pressure, compression garments and leg elevation/exercise have been identified as methods for management of wound exudate.